thomasstrassmann/ingredient5/README.md

 The resulting tasks look like this:

-* Create an athorization option for any user who wants to sign up.
+* Create an authorization option for any user who wants to sign up.
 * Build an individual comment section for each dish.
 * Code a comment function
 * Create a personal cookbook for every user